Written by Richard Perry

 • An excellent education hub covering all manner of trading topics

-• Registered members get closer access to the research team
+• Registered members gain access to the broker's research team.

 Security and Money Guarantees

-When it comes to the protection of client funds, at bestbrokers.com we believe that this is one of the most important factors in choosing a broker.
-At your money is safe with AvaTrade.
-Depending upon your jurisdiction AvaTrade comes with:
+At Bestbrokers.com, we believe that the protection of client funds is one of the most important factors when choosing a broker.
+The good news is your money is in safe hands with AvaTrade.
+Depending on the country, the broker offers:

 • Full segregation of client funds